 Connect your GitHub repository

-Push a new commit and your changes are live with the push of a button.
+Push a new commit and publish your changes with a single click.

 Setup your build